St Helena Travel Information

 - Got a question or comment about St Helena?
 Ask a Travel Expert!

 Local time is GMT.

-Electrical current is 240 volts, 50Hz.
-Plugs are the standard flat pin variety as used in the UK.
+Electrical current is 220 - 240 volts, 50Hz.
+Plugs are the standard rectangular three-pin variety used in the UK.

 English is the official language.

-Passengers over 18 years may bring two litres of wine, 12 cans of beer or one litre of spirits; 200 cigarettes; or 250ml of perfume onto the island without paying duty.
+Passengers over 18 years may bring one litre of spirits and two litres of wine or 12 cans of beer; 200 cigarettes or 250 grams of other tobacco products; and 250ml of perfume onto the island without paying duty.